zillou/elixirschool/_posts/2018-08-01-umbrellas-just-when-it-rains.md

 ## Service Oriented Architect lite

-If we know we building a complex application who's internal components will grow in size with distinct roles and responsibilities, Umbrellas can be a valuable tool in the toolchest.
+If we know we are building a complex application with internal components that will grow in size with distinct roles and responsibilities, Umbrellas can be a valuable tool in the toolchest.

 With one codebase and repository we're able to maintain any number of sub applications as part of our overall Umbrella.
 If we're building an online marketplace we could use this to keep our payment transaction code isolated from our other modules.
 We can implement integrations with third-party services as standalone applications inside our Umbrella.
-This not only keeps those concerns separated but allows us to work on components individual and more importantly: test them individually.
+This not only keeps those concerns separated but allows us to work on components individually and more importantly: test them individually.

 Nothing is keeping us from running multiple Phoenix applications in a single Umbrella.
 We can develop our admin web portal independently of our customer facing site, running on a separate port making it a matter of network configuration to limit access to VPN users only.